berg-michael/berg-michael/readme.md

 I enjoy writing code with a focus on performance and correctness, and reasoning about how to implement serial and parallel algorithms in a way that is appropriate for the architecture on which they will run.

-Since September 2023, I have served as a Teaching Assistant for MPCS 55001 "Algorithms".
+Since September 2023, I have served as a Teaching Assistant for MPCS 55001 "Algorithms" and MPCS 55005 "Advanced Algorithms".
 I develop content for and lead office hour sessions, answer student questions, and write homework and exam problems.
 I also supervise the grading of assignments.

 I have previously worked as a Research Specialist at the University of Chicago Law School, where I assisted with quantitative research on policing and private security.
 I primarily wrote code in R to clean data and conduct statistical analyses.
 I am a coauthor on ["Private Security and Public Police"](https://onlinelibrary.wiley.com/doi/10.1111/jels.12393), which was recently published in the Journal of Empirical Legal Studies.